Tjörneslögin Fossils, Lignite Mines & the Waterfall Skeifárfoss on the Tjörnes Peninsula

 The beach is very rocky, and as I have always found it hard to walk on such rocky beaches and look very out of place, stumbling about, I looked for another option.

-I brought my hiking stick, and would recommend that you bring a hiking stick if you are anything like me.
+I brought my hiking stick, and I recommend you do the same if you are anything like me.

 Tjörneslögin Fossils, Lignite Mines & the Waterfall Skeifárfoss on the Tjörnes PeninsulaThe eider duck on its nest blended in and was almost invisible